 Our activities result in emissions of CO2, methane (CH4), nitrous oxide (N2O), SF6 and CF4; these GHGs are expressed in CO2e as calculated using their appropriate global warming potential factors.

-CO2 is the primary GHG emission from our operations, accounting for 77% of total 2017 emissions.
-CH4 accounted for approximately 21% of 2017 emissions, and N2O, and SF6/CF4 accounted for approximately 1% and 1% respectively.
+CO2 is the primary GHG emission from our operations, accounting for 66% of total 2021 emissions.
+CH4 accounted for approximately 32% of 2021 GHG emissions, and N2O, and SF6/CF4 accounted for approximately 1% and 1% respectively.

 GHG emission reductions

 From a global perspective, the greatest contribution that we make toward GHG emission reductions results from our exports helping to displace fossil-fuelled generation in neighbouring states and provinces.
-Our low emission intensity makes our exports a valuable resource to help reduce global GHG emissions.
-Our export region is heavily dominated by coal and so displaced generation will often be coal-fired, with a high emission rate.
+Our low GHG emission intensity makes our exports a valuable resource to help reduce global GHG emissions.
+Our export region is dominated by coal and natural gas, so displaced generation will have high GHG emission rates.

-In 2017, our electricity exports reduced net global GHG emissions by an estimated 8,100 kt of CO2e.
-This is roughly equivalent to removing nearly 1.7 million vehicles from the road.
+In 2021, our electricity exports reduced net global GHG emissions by an estimated 2,900 kt of CO2e.
+This is roughly equivalent to 13% of all Manitoba’s annual GHG emissions.

 GHG emission factors

-- A global perspective adds the indirect effects for emissions in the interconnected region, including the United States.
+- a global perspective adds the indirect effects for GHG emissions in the interconnected region, including the United States.

 Our customers should consider which perspective best meets their needs.

-Nearly all of our grid-connected electricity is generated at hydroelectric generating stations.
-We also operate 2 natural gas generating stations as back-up for our hydroelectric system.
+Nearly all our grid-connected electricity is generated at hydroelectric generating stations.
+We also operate 1 natural gas generating station as a back-up for our hydroelectric system.